 The three of us sat in the yellow drawing room, a tall stack of newspapers set in the center of the table.
-John had decided not to go in to his office and instead spend today at home.
+John had decided not to go into his office and instead planned to spend the day at home.

 Henry set aside the paper he’d been reading and picked up another.
 “Yes.
 What did you think we’d been doing?”

 John turned his head, but not before I caught a slight hint of pink in his cheeks.